Home » Side Dish » Sweet Jamaican Festival Dumpling

 Make Jamaican festival dumplings from scratch

-Quick tip, constantly move the festival dumplings around in the oil so that they cook on all sides.
+2. Fry: Fry until the dough turns golden brown on all sides.
+Quick tip, constantly moves the festival dumplings around in the oil so that they cook on all sides.

 Jamaican festival recipe

-Jamaican festival dumplings are best served warm, so have it stright after cooking or the same day you cooked it.
+Jamaican festival dumplings are best served warm, so have it straight after cooking or the same day you cooked it.
 After a day, the festival dumplings are a bit dry and chewy.
+These sweet festival dumplings are usually served with escovitch fish, any saltfish dish or jerk chicken.

-Festival dumpling with escovitch fish
+Festival dumplings with escovitch fish

-jamaican festival dumpling
+Jamaican festival dumpling

-Sweet Jamaican Festival Dumpling
+Jamaican Festival Dumplings

-4.32 from 50 votes
+4.37 from 72 votes

 Print Pin Rate